survivejs/webpack-book/manuscript/techniques/04_testing.md

 Given generating coverage reports comes with a performance overhead, enabling the behavior through the flag can be a good idea.
 This way you can control exactly when to capture the information.

 Porting a webpack setup to Jest may require more effort especially if you rely on webpack specific features.
 [The official guide](https://facebook.github.io/jest/docs/webpack.html) covers quite a few of the common problems.
-You can also configure Jest to use Babel through [babel-jest](https://www.npmjs.com/package/babel-jest) as it allows you to use Babel plugins like [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to match webpack's functionality.
+You can also configure Jest to use Babel through [babel-jest](https://www.npmjs.com/package/babel-jest) as it allows you to use Babel plugins like [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to match webpack’s functionality.

 ## AVA